echarin/inv-mgmt/README.md

 #### Backend Bonus Task

 Currently, there is a `POST /items/v2/` endpoint that accepts numerous parameters concerning filtering, pagination and sorting.
 It can accept an empty request body `{}` or a request body in which `filters`, `pagination` and `sort` are all empty bodies.
 It also has validation for parameters such as price range, page and limit.
-However, the corresponding frontend component has not been coded at the time of submission.
+However, the corresponding frontend component has not been coded at the time of submission, and unit tests have not been written for this part of the backend.